MeltwaterArchive/rabbitio/README.md

 ### AMQP Headers and Routing Key

 When you read messages from a queue, the headers as well as the routing key will be saved as metadata in the tarballs, utilizing what in tar is called PAX Records.
 This is helpful if you one day want to replay the data back into the original queue, while keeping the attributes that belong to the message.

 |    Header Format   |                AMQP Headers               |   Tar PAX Records  |
 |:------------------:|:-----------------------------------------:|:------------------:|
 | Format Translation | map[String] Bool, Integer, String, Float  | map[String] String |
 | Body Type          | Bytes                                     | Bytes              |

-The tar metadata can be accessed using [pax](https://linux.die.net/man/1/pax)
+The tar metadata can be accessed using [pax](https://linux.die.net/man/1/pax):

 ```bash
 pax -r -zf 1_message_100.tgz
 ```

-This will output the messages and in addition a `PaxHeaders.0` directory containing identical filenames as the messages, enabling access of the metadata. right now there is no way to selectively publish only certain messages containing a header value, this is a planned feature.
+This will output the messages and in addition a `PaxHeaders.0` directory containing identical filenames as the messages, enabling access of the metadata.
+Right now there is no way to selectively publish only certain messages containing a header value, this is a planned feature.

 ## Contributing